- Download our Beijing Schools Guide

 As a whole, China is considered a great economic success story, with the last 30 years seeing the country transform itself from traditional communism to a buoyant market economy.
 As a result of rapid industrialisation, China’s consumer market has flourished.
-As a whole, the country is increasingly open to foreign investment, and foreigners who consider it to be a land of opportunity have flocked to China.
+The country is increasingly open to foreign investment, and foreigners who consider it to be a land of opportunity have flocked to China.

 Both Hong Kong and Shanghai are better known for being economic centres, while Beijing has traditionally been China’s cultural and political centre.
 That said, Beijing has asserted itself as a fertile ground for start-up businesses and innovative entrepreneurs.
 Expats interested in working in this sort of environment, rather than a strictly corporate atmosphere, should consider working in Beijing.